-- Our success depends on the ability to develop and maintain relationships with our partners, including our OEM partners, manufacturing partners and demand generation partners. - We may be unable to retain our key personnel and attract additional qualified personnel to operate and expand our business. - We may need to raise additional funds and these funds may not be available when needed or may be available only on unfavorable terms. - We are exposed to fluctuations in currency exchange rates. - · We face strong competition for our products and services from a growing list of established and new competitors. - Failure to successfully develop and manage a B2B business model and markets may negatively impact our results of operations. - Changes to fuel economy standards or the success of alternative fuels may negatively impact the ePTW market and thus the demand for our products and services. - Our growth and success are highly correlated with and thus dependent upon the continuing rapid adoption of and demand for ePTWs and battery swapping services. - The ePTW markets are characterized by rapid technological change, which requires us to continue to develop new products and product innovations.
-Any delays in such development could adversely affect market adoption of our products and our financial results. - Our business may be adversely affected if we are unable to protect our technology and intellectual property from unauthorized use by third parties. - Our business may be adversely affected by the changes of governmental policy and subsidy program in Taiwan or international electric scooters markets. - Our Taiwan subsidiaries bear product liabilities for damages caused by our products under Taiwan regulations on consumer protection.
-In other markets we may also be exposed to product liability risks. - A downturn in global economy, and economic and political policies of the relevant markets could materially and adversely affect our business operations such markets. - Uncertainties in the interpretation and enforcement of the applicable laws and regulations in the relevant markets could limit the legal protections available to us and our security holders. - Our business, financial condition and results of operations, and/or the value of our securities or our ability to offer or continue to offer securities to investors may be materially and adversely affected to the extent the government of the relevant markets intervenes in or influences our operations.
+- Our success depends on the ability to develop and maintain relationships with our partners, including our OEM partners, manufacturing partners and demand generation partners. - We may be unable to retain our key personnel and attract additional qualified personnel to operate and expand our business.
+If we are unable to attract and retain key personnel and hire qualified management, technical, engineering and sales personnel, our ability to compete and successfully grow our business would be harmed. - · We may need to raise additional funds and these funds may not be available when needed or may be available only on unfavorable terms. - We are exposed to fluctuations in currency exchange rates. - We face strong competition for our products and services from a growing list of established and new competitors. - If we fail to successfully develop and manage a business-to-business ("B2B") business model and markets, our results of operations could be negatively impacted. - Changes to fuel economy standards or the success of alternative fuels may negatively impact the ePTW market and thus the demand for our products and services. - Our growth and success are highly correlated with and thus dependent upon the continuing rapid adoption of and demand for ePTWs and battery swapping services. - The ePTW markets are characterized by rapid technological change, which requires us to continue to develop new products and product innovations.
+Any delays in such development could adversely affect market adoption of our products and our financial results. - Our business may be adversely affected if we are unable to protect our technology and intellectual property from unauthorized use by third parties. - Our business may be adversely affected by the changes of governmental policy and subsidy program in Taiwan electric scooters markets. - Our subsidiaries bear product liabilities for damages caused by our products under local regulations on consumer protection. - We face risks associated with maintaining and expanding our international operations, including unfavorable and uncertain regulatory, political, economic, tax and labor conditions - Any failure by us to comply with laws or regulations relating to privacy, data protection, cybersecurity, and consumer protection of the jurisdictions in which we operate or where our products are sold may harm us. - We face substantial economic and political risks associated with doing business in Taiwan, particularly due to the geopolitical tension between Taiwan and mainland China that could negatively affect our financial condition and results of operations and hence the value of your investment. - Reductions or eliminations of government incentives, including the Faster Adoption and Manufacturing of Electric ("FAME") subsidy, and benefits from the production-linked incentive ("PLI") could increase the price of our products and consequently dampen the customer demand for our products.
+Reductions or eliminations of government incentives, including the Faster Adoption and Manufacturing of Electric ("FAME") subsidy, and benefits from the production-linked incentive ("PLI") could increase the price of our products and consequently dampen the customer demand for our products. - The price of the Gogoro Ordinary Shares may be volatile, and the value of the Gogoro Ordinary Shares may decline.